SiegeEngineers/WololoKingdoms/README.md

 # WololoKingdoms
 A program for converting AOE2HD expansions files (The Forgotten, African Kingdoms and Rise of the Rajas) to the original AOC engine format.

+Note: For personal reasons, I will pause development on this project myself.
+However, I gave trusted individuals access to the auto-updater included in the latest release, so the prject itself should keep running, even if there are updates to the Steam version.

 ## Why ?
 People who play AOE2:HD are probably aware of all the issues currently affecting the game : lobbies not starting, desyncs, lag issues etc.
 The original AOC version with UserPatch doesn't suffer from as many issues, and is overall a way more stable and usable version of the engine.